tomas-nemec/JAVA-milkfactory_system/README.md

 <h1>School project: Create system for Milkfactory using OOP</h1>
+# To run the project go to: src/controller/GUI/main.java #

 I have decided to create system for Milkfactory where:
 - all employees can log in, see earned money, change their availability